setebe/dir-compressor/README.md

  * @param {string} zipPath - The path of the zip file to create.
  * @param {array} excludes - A list with the names of the files and folders to exclude.
 */
-var archive = new Dircompressor('path/to/directory', 'path/to/desination/zipfile.zip', excludes);
+var archive = new Dircompressor('path/to/directory', 'path/to/desination/zipfile.zip', excludes,true);

 // Create the zip file.
 archive.createZip();